 Thus, the first aim of our research project is to clarify and analyze the current thinking and practice of Eastern Orthodox Christianity with regard to sexual diversity and pluralism in secular contexts.
 The second aim is to position the fruits of this work within contemporary secular discourses, in order to enable the development of a dialogue between clerics, theologians, and secular organizations, which is mutually beneficial.

 Events and Engagement

-As part of the project, an international meeting will take place in Oxford in August 2019.
-This meeting will be open only to official participants in the project, but there will be a public evening presentation in the course of the event.
+As part of the project, an international meeting took place in Oxford in August 2019.
+This meeting was open only to official participants in the project, but there will be a public evening presentation in the course of the event.
 There will also be a follow-up public panel discussion in London in the early Fall.

 For more information, contact: firstname.lastname@example.org

 This research is made possible through the support of the British Council, the Friends of the British Council, and the Henry Luce Foundation.